-Wrongful deaths in the workplace are some of the worst tragedies that happen to thousands of families every year.
-Families send their loved ones off to work expecting them to return home at the end of the day, only to receive the phone call no one wants to receive: “there’s been an accident”.
-Receiving this kind of phone call is only the beginning of what will surely become a long, emotionally trying time in grief-stricken families lives.
+Workplace wrongful death is one of the most tragic things to happen to thousands of families every year.
+Loved ones head to work expecting to return home at the end of the day.
+Then tragedy strikes, and family members receive the call: “there’s been an accident”.
+Receiving this kind of phone call is the beginning of what will become an emotionally trying time for a grief stricken family.

-This article will seek to lay out exactly what surviving family members must know to protect their rights and the rights of their deceased loved one after they’ve become victims of a wrongful death.
-Whether the wrongful death occurred due to the negligence of the employer or another employee, victims have rights even after death, and personal injury attorneys are there to ensure those rights are upheld.
+This writeup will seek to lay out exactly what surviving family members must know to protect their rights after they’ve suffered a wrongful death.
+No matter how the wrongful death occurred, victims have rights.
+Personal Injury lawyers are there to ensure those rights are upheld.

-According to OSHA (Occupational Safety and Health Administration), the statistics for construction site-specific related deaths is staggering: nearly 19%.
-OSHA lists the causes of the most common reasons for construction site employee deaths (dubbed a little too ominously “the fatal four”).
+According to OSHA (Occupational Safety and Health Administration), the statistics for construction site-specific related workplace wrongful death is staggering!
+Nearly 19%!
+OSHA lists causes of the most common reasons for construction site employee deaths.
+These causes are the “fatal four”.

 - Crush injuries (caught between or inside construction equipment)